-142. Calls upon States, individually or in collaboration with each other or with relevant international organizations and bodies, to improve understanding and knowledge of the oceans and the deep sea, including, in particular, the extent and vulnerability of deep sea biodiversity and ecosystems, by increasing their marine scientific research activities in accordance with the Convention;

-143. Notes the contribution of the Census of Marine Life to marine biodiversity research, and encourages participation in the initiative;

-144. Welcomes the adoption by the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific and Cultural Organization of the guidelines for the implementation of resolution XX-6 of the Assembly of the Oceanographic Commission regarding the deployment of profiling floats in the high seas in the framework of the Argo Programme, and encourages the Advisory Body of Experts on the Law of the Sea of the Oceanographic Commission to continue its work on the legal framework, within the context of the Convention, which is applicable to the collection of oceanographic data by other specific means;

-&lt;sup>57 Resolution EC-XLI.4 of the Executive Council of the Intergovernmental Oceanographic Commission.

-145. Notes the preparation by the Division of a revision of Marine Scientific Research: A guide to the implementation of the relevant provisions of the United Nations Convention on the Law of the Sea, with the assistance of a group of experts to be convened in early 2009, and encourages States to support this endeavour;

-146. Stresses the importance of increasing the scientific understanding of the oceans/atmosphere interface, including through participation in ocean observing programmes and geographic information systems, such as the Global Ocean Observing System, a programme of the Intergovernmental Oceanographic Commission, particularly considering their role in monitoring and forecasting climate change and variability and in the establishment and operation of tsunami warning systems;

-147. Takes note with appreciation of the progress made by the Intergovernmental Oceanographic Commission and Member States towards the establishment of regional and national tsunami warning and mitigation systems, welcomes the continued collaboration of the United Nations and other intergovernmental organizations in this effort, and encourages Member States to establish and sustain their national warning and mitigation systems, within a global, ocean-related multi-hazard approach, as necessary, to reduce loss of life and damage to national economies and strengthen the resilience of coastal communities to natural disasters;

-148. Notes the outcome of the ad hoc intergovernmental and multi-stakeholder meeting on an intergovernmental science-policy platform on biodiversity and ecosystem services, held under the auspices of the United Nations Environment Programme in Putrajaya, Malaysia, from 10 to 12 November 2008;
+- 164. Calls upon States, individually or in collaboration with each other or with relevant international organizations and bodies, to continue to strive to improve understanding and knowledge of the oceans and the deep sea, including, in particular, the extent and vulnerability of deep sea biodiversity and ecosystems, by increasing their marine scientific research activities in accordance with the Convention; - 165.
+Notes the contribution of the Census of Marine Life to marine biodiversity research, and encourages participation in the initiative; - 166.
+Takes note with appreciation of the work of the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific and Cultural Organization, with the advice of the Advisory Body of Experts on the Law of the Sea, on the development of procedures for the implementation of Parts XIII and XIV of the Convention, and notes further the resolutions adopted by the Oceanographic Commission in this regard; - 167.
+Encourages the Advisory Body of Experts to continue its work, in cooperation with the Division, on the practice of Member States related to marine scientific research and transfer of marine technology within the framework of the Convention; - 168.
+Notes with appreciation the work carried out by the Group of Experts at its meeting held in New York from 20 to 24 April 2009, to assist the Division in the revision of the publication entitled Marine Scientific Research: A guide to the implementation of the relevant provisions of the United Nations Convention on the Law of the Sea, 69 and further notes that, consistent with such work, the revised version is scheduled to be issued as a publication of the United Nations in 2010; - 169.
+Stresses the importance of increasing the scientific understanding of the oceans-atmosphere interface, including through participation in ocean observing programmes and geographic information systems, such as the Global Ocean Observing System, sponsored by the Intergovernmental Oceanographic Commission, the United Nations Environment Programme, the World Meteorological Organization and the International Council for Science, particularly considering their role in monitoring and forecasting climate change and variability and in the establishment and operation of tsunami warning systems; - 170.
+Takes note with appreciation of the progress made by the Intergovernmental Oceanographic Commission and Member States towards the establishment of regional and national tsunami warning and mitigation systems, welcomes the continued collaboration of the United Nations and other intergovernmental organizations in this effort, and encourages Member States to establish and sustain their national warning and mitigation systems, within a global, ocean-related multi-hazard approach, as necessary, to reduce loss of life and damage to national economies and strengthen the resilience of coastal communities to natural disasters; - 171.
+Takes note of resolution XXV-13 on the global coordination of early warning and mitigation systems for tsunamis and other sea-level-related hazards, adopted by the Assembly of the Intergovernmental Oceanographic Commission at its twenty-fifth session, held in Paris from 16 to 25 June 2009;70

+69 United Nations publication, Sales No. E.91.V.3.

+172. Expresses its concern at the intentional or unintentional damage to platforms used for ocean observation and marine scientific research, such as moored buoys and tsunameters, and urges States to take necessary action and to cooperate in relevant organizations, including the Food and Agriculture Organization of the United Nations, the Intergovernmental Oceanographic Commission and the World Meteorological Organization, to address such damage;

-Regular process for global reporting and assessment of the state of the marine environment, including socio-economic aspects
+Regular Process for Global Reporting and Assessment of the State of the Marine Environment, including Socio-economic Aspects